Justigo/Compression-Detection/README.md

 gcc cJSON.c server.c -o server.
 ```
+ * For the standalone application we only need one VM that can be run on the standard connection.
  * Next, to run the program you will have to call the file name plus the config file so it will be
 ```
 ./server myconfig.json